ldkong1205/numerical-planning/README.md

 <img src="https://github.com/ldkong1205/numerical-planning/blob/master/image/simulation.png">

-If you find this paper helpful, please kindly consider citing it in your publications.
+If you find this work helpful, please kindly consider citing our paper in your publications.

 ```
 @inproceedings{kong2018six,